[OOC INFO ♡]

 Do you trust that you will be able to stay active and complete the monthly quota?:

-It’s a little hard to stay offline if I do get this position and now that I have plenty of free time on my hands, I can proudly say yes, I am able to.
+It’s a little hard to stay offline if I do get this position as I actually have things to roam around and do.
+And now that I have plenty of free time on my hands, I can proudly say yes, I am able to.

 I love interacting with the player base and frankly, having to interview people of different demographics, exploring the vast range of characters that exists in Karakura is what excites me the most!